ABOUT THE EVENT

 The Renaissance Boston Waterfront, the Westin Boston Waterfront, and the Seaport Hotels are within approximately 2 miles of the TD Garden and two blocks of the BCEC.
 The Hilton Boston Downtown/Faneuil Hall, Marriott Long Wharf, and the Boston Harbor Hotels are approximately 1 mile from either the TD Garden or the BCEC.

-Will there be private bus service between the Official Hotels in the Seaport District and the TD Garden?
+Will there be private shuttle service between the Official Hotels in the Seaport District and the TD Garden?

 .
 Please call the hotel reservation department directly to add the names of any guests staying in your room that will be purchasing a bus pass.